 - In World of Warcraft there is a quest you can get at level 72 in which you have to protect a magical hourglass from the Infinite Dragonflight.
 Before they attack you find yourself with "Future You" who is level 80 and will assist you in the battle.
 When you hit Level 80 you can take the next quest in which you have to protect "Past You" in the same battle.

 - In Dragon Age II, by 9:40 Dragon when the Framing Device is set, Hawke is known throughout Thedas as a certified badass and one of the individuals responsible for the outbreak of the Mage-Templar War, currently poised to throw the entire world in anarchy.
 The game itself takes place over the ten years leading up to that point, with Varric explaining to Cassandra exactly How We Got Here—and Hawke starts off as a homeless refugee desperate to take on any job that brings some cash.

 - In the Team Fortress 2 comic "Death of a Sales-Bot", the Engineer travels to the present from 1999 (the game takes place in the 1960s), and he now has an entirely robotic right arm instead of just his hand, a glowing bionic left eye, a Badass Beard, a Pip-Boy, and a robotic Teddy Roosebelt, along with the Pyro, whose head is now preserved in a glass dome on a floating platform.
-He gives the RED team a warning about some vaguely-explained "Hat Wars" (also telling them that in the future the president of the US will be a cybernetically-enhanced pomeranian in a sweater, and to prevent that from happening they must not open the robotic crates full of hats that Grey Mann's robots were trying to sell them.
+He gives the RED team a warning about some vaguely-explained "Hat Wars" (also telling them that in the future, the President of the US will be a cybernetically-enhanced Pomeranian in a sweater), and to prevent that from happening they must not open the robotic crates full of hats that Grey Mann's robots were trying to sell them.
 Naturally, the Soldier hears him saying the exact opposite.